Sharpe scores 27 points, Trail Blazers edge Timberwolves - KTVZ

 Anthony Edwards scored 37 points for the Timberwolves, who have lost three in a row and started the day a half-game behind the Los Angeles Lakers and a game ahead of Oklahoma City for the 10th and the final play-in spot in the West.

+Edwards put Minnesota ahead with 2:22 left, but Sharpe converted a lay-up on the other end.
+Sharpe, the rookie who was the No. 7 overall draft pick, scored six points during an 8-3 run.

+“He’s just growing up, man,” Billups said.
+“He’s just growing up and it’s fun watching him.”

-Sharpe scored six points during an 8-3 run and, trailing by two, the Timberwolves couldn’t get a shot off on their final possession.
+Trailing by two, the Timberwolves couldn’t get a clean shot off on their final possession as Anderson’s wayward attempt landed on top of the backboard.

+“You have to have the appropriate fear in this league and a respect for, I don’t want to say these type of teams, but the teams that ain’t doing so well,” Anderson said.
+“We got to be able to handle business.”

 TOUGH FINISH